How to Overcome Obstacles When Converting Garage Space into a Home Office

 Your Garage Isn’t Set Up for Internet

-How can you have internet in your newly converted garage without paying for extra equipment and installation costs?
+How can you have the internet in your newly converted garage without paying for extra equipment and installation costs?
 Well, you could always install a mobile hotspot.
 A dedicated global modem or jetpack can provide fast, reliable web access in your new office, but you can also take your new device with you to work wherever there is a decent cell phone signal.
 To open up more possibilities for your mobile workflow, you should look for a wireless carrier with the most extensive coverage throughout the country.
-In addition to extensive coverage, network speed can make a difference as well, so see how various networks stack up when it comes to these internet features.
+In addition to extensive coverage, the network speed can make a difference as well, so see how various networks stack up when it comes to these internet features.
 One more tip to keep in mind as you set up a wireless connection in your new home workspace is that many older desktops are not equipped to access wireless internet.
 So if you’re still working with an old computer, you may want to invest in a new laptop as well.

 Your Garage Is Full of Clutter and Junk